elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 This endpoint will require major changes to add the capability of letting users selecting a custom version of the rule with custom values for rule fields.
 This will be explained further below in the "Changes to upgrade `_review` and `_perform` endpoints" section.

-The calculation of the value for the `external_source.isCustomized` field for the updated rule will depend on that logic as well, so its calculation will be explained in that section.
+The calculation of the value for the `rule_source.is_customized` field for the updated rule will depend on that logic as well, so its calculation will be explained in that section.

 Again, this endpoint suffers from tightly coupled logic explained in [`Problem with tightly coupled logic in our endpoints`](#problem-with-tightly-coupled-logic-in-our-endpoints): it uses the `upgradePrebuiltRules` method to actually upgrade the rules, but this method either patches existing rules -for the normal case-, or deletes an existing rule and recreates it if the rule underwent a type change, using the `patchRules` and `createRules` methods respectively.
 We should decouple that logic by introducing a new CRUD method with a specific use case for upgrading prebuilt rule.

 The changes in the `upgradePrebuiltRules` method need to take into account both paths.
-In the endpoint logic handler, when calculating if the rule was customized by the user, we will create a boolean called `isRuleCustomizedDuringUpgrade`, that we will pass as an argument to `upgradePrebuiltRules`:
+In the endpoint logic handler, when calculating if the rule was customized by the user, we will create a boolean called `isRuleCustomizedDuringUpgrade`, that can be passed as an argument to `upgradePrebuiltRules`:

 _Source: [x-pack/plugins/security_solution/server/lib/detection_engine/prebuilt_rules/api/perform_rule_upgrade/perform_rule_upgrade_route.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/prebuilt_rules/api/perform_rule_upgrade/perform_rule_upgrade_route.ts)_